neefrankie/origami/README.md

 ```javascript
 	ftcShare.create([rootEl, socialList, configopt]);
 ```
 `rootEl` is the share button's container.
 It could be either an id, class or HTMLElement.
-If you ommit this param, it will default to `document.body`.
+If you ommit this param or the selector could not be found on the page, it will default to `document.body`.

 `socialList` is an optional array listing the social share platforms.
 Currently Available: 'wechat', 'weibo', 'linkedin', 'facebook', 'twitter'.
 Deafult to select all.